Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Block-encoding of the Hamiltonian

-\begin{remark} This Sparse-amplitude-oracle is particularly used for encoding higher-order derivative operators with periodic boundary conditions, such as $\partial^m/\partial x^m$ arising from finite-difference formulas(see Table.~\ref{table: famous schemes}); since these matrices retain the same banded pattern across all rows, the oracle construction remains valid for any order $m$. \end{remark}
+\begin{remark} This Sparse-amplitude-oracle is particularly used for encoding higher-order derivative operators with periodic boundary conditions, such as $\partial^m/\partial x^m$ arising from finite-difference formulas(see Table.~\ref{table: famous schemes}); since these matrices maintain an identical banded pattern across all rows, the oracle construction remains valid for arbitrary derivative order $m$. \end{remark}